floringogianu/augment/Readme.md

 # Augment

-A simple script for image augmentation using `multiprocessing` and [PILlow](https://pillow.readthedocs.io).
+A simple script for offline image augmentation using `multiprocessing` and [PILlow](https://pillow.readthedocs.io).

 Part of the interface is inspired by